 Websites and SEO Advisers speak of getting new clients through referrals from past satisfied customers.
 This is a great method for obtaining new clients, especially for Search Engine Optimization (SEO) projects.
+Learn how to get SEO clients in this detailed tutorial.

 However, it would take a steady number of continuous, personal referrals to keep your business growing.
 If the referral stream stops, you’ll find yourself in a very undesirable place.